FactJack/AccountPy/README.md

 Run the program, generates reports!

+### Updates
+ - New Visual!
+Account Forecast Calendar can project the balance of an account based on given deposits and withdraw schedule.

 ### Key Features:
  - Receives .csv GAAP compliant ledger.
  - Detailed Balance Sheet for end of month reporting.